jpellman/jpellman.github.io/about/index.md

 My philosophical has outlook been influenced by the writings of Norbert Wiener, Hubert Dreyfus, Theodore Roszak, and Joseph Weizenbaum.

 Photo Credit: [Joaquin Ruales](http://joaquin.rual.es/)

-Photo credits for the banner images on this site may be found [here](photocredits.html).